Trembling Bodies Trembling Bodies

 time 16 minutes

 “You’re not breathing, Lowen!”
 The half naked man lying on the table tries to comply and breathe in more air.
 For a while, the silence in the room is only broken by the increasingly loud sounds of inhaling and exhaling.
-Suddenly the silence is punctured by a piercing yell – so loud that passers-by outside raise their heads to see where it’s coming from.
+Suddenly the silence is punctured by a piercing yell—so loud that passersby outside raise their heads to see where it’s coming from.
 The window is open, it is the summer of 1942, in Europe the Nazis are regaining advantage on the Eastern Front, but here, in New York, the war is hardly present.
-Dazzled by his emotions, the 32-year-old Alexander Lowen tries to sit up, but the therapist, Wilhelm Reich, asks him to go back to breathing.
-After a while, however, it is clear that on that day the patient is unable to breathe without yelling; the session is over.
+Dazzled by his emotions, the thirty-two-year-old Alexander Lowen tries to sit up, but the therapist, Wilhelm Reich, asks him to go back to breathing.
+After a while, however, it is clear that on that day the patient is unable to breathe without yelling.
+The session is over.

 In the early 1940s, Wilhelm Reich, Sigmund Freud’s infamous disciple, gave a series of lectures on his new theory, according to which psychological diseases could be cured through working with the body.
 Alexander Lowen was one of the students closest to him.
 At the end of the course, Reich invited Lowen to work together conducting psychology experiments.
 He gave Lowen only one condition: the student had to undergo psychotherapy.
-Lowen agreed, but reluctantly.
-His attitude changed after the first session – the one where he emitted the unexpected scream.
-During the ensuing two-and-a-half years, he met Reich several times a week to do therapy and to yell many times more during their breathing sessions.
-Even though a few years later they would part ways, Lowen would
+Lowen agreed but reluctantly.
+His attitude changed after the first session—the one where he emitted the unexpected scream.
+During the ensuing two and a half years, he met Reich several times a week to do therapy and to yell many times more during their breathing sessions.
+Even though a few years later they would part ways, Lowen would always stress

 Information